 Your yacht’s rigging, just like any other part of your boat, requires regular maintenance and attention.
 Just because you can’t see a problem does not mean there isn’t one.
 Below are pictures of faults found while completing inspections or re-rigs.
 Remember, any imperfection no matter how small or insignificant it may appear, can bring your rig down.

-Generally, stainless steel 1×19 rigging has a life span of about 7 – 10 years and dyform a little less depending on how it is used, treated and what percentage of its break strain it operates at.
+Generally, stainless steel 1×19 rigging has a life span of about 7 to 10 years and dyform a little less depending on how it is used, treated and what percentage of its break strain it operates at.
 For example, a 40-foot steel cruiser with wires and fittings that would suit a 60-foot yacht that just sails inshore can expect to get far longer out of its rigging than a sports boat with wires you could cut cheese with.

-Inspections have to be undertaken on a yacht by yacht basis as no two boats are the same.
-If in doubt get a professional opinion, remember it is always cheaper to replace a stay of a faulty fitting than it is to have a brand new mast built.
+Inspections have to be undertaken on a yacht-by-yacht basis as no two boats are the same.
+If in doubt, get a professional opinion.
+Remember, it is always cheaper to replace a stay of a faulty fitting than it is to have a brand new mast built.